What is Fasting?

 When not eating, that process is reversed.
 As blood glucose levels fall, the pancreas stops receiving the signal to produce insulin.

 That’s where the confusion between fasting and starvation comes from.
-Starvation is what happens when food intake is restricted for such an extended period that energy stores are depleted and the body starts breaking down tissue like muscle to survive.
+Starvation is what happens when food intake is restricted for such an extended period that all energy stores are depleted and the body starts breaking down tissue like muscle to survive.

 Fasting, on the other hand, is a temporary state that allows the body to burn through those energy stores, leaving room for more when returning to the fed state.
 It’s a perfectly natural and healthy cycle of energy intake, usage, and replenishment, as opposed to the dangerous one-way process of starvation.